Use details from lockdown to add to your CV story.

-Activities such as watching Netfix, gaming, reading and cooking during lockdown could add a talking point to your CV in these unprecedented times – just don’t make the mistake of just writing ‘cooking, watching Netflix and gaming’ under an Interests section on your CV!
+Activities such as watching Netflix, gaming, reading and cooking could add a talking point to your CV in these unprecedented times – just don’t make the mistake of just writing ‘cooking, watching Netflix and gaming’ under an Interests section on your CV!
 Instead, you need to turn them into a bit of a project, an activity that shows a bit of direction or drive and that you have achieved something through it.
 These are two examples of how you can do this:

-- My personal lockdown project was to read the entire Discwold series of novels and short stories in order of publication, not sub-series, and the Science of Discworld series to further my love of fantasy and science.
-I got to #25 The Truth and the second science book before the UK-wide lockdown eased.
+- My personal lockdown project was to read the entire Discworld series of novels and short stories in order of publication, not sub-series, and the Science of Discworld series to further my love of fantasy and science.
+I got to #25 The Truth and the second science book before the first national lockdown eased.

 - I’ve always been interested in cooking and I took over meal planning, shopping and cooking during lockdown as my housemates were essential workers.
 I fed us to a budget and developed my skills by trying out new recipes, including working through the weekday dinners in Shizuo Tsuji’s Japanese Cooking.